Updates for Fall 2021 Students

 They sneezed, coughed, or somehow got respiratory droplets on you

-Potentially exposed employees and students should self-isolate and follow CDC recommended steps.
+Unvaccinated, potentially exposed employees and students should self-isolate and follow CDC recommended steps.

-CDC Options to reduce quarantine
+CDC Options to reduce quarantine for unvaccinated individuals

 Reducing the length of quarantine may make it easier for people to quarantine by reducing the time they cannot work.
 A shorter quarantine period also can lessen stress on the public health system, especially when new infections are rapidly rising.